This post is also available in: Dutch

 Tip 7: Church on the water: Chiesa di Santa Maria Della Spina

-The Chiesa di Santa Maria Della Spina church (what a mouthful!) has a super beautiful location next to the river Arno.
-The small church has all kinds of towers, gables, and niches.
+The Chiesa di Santa Maria della Spina church, what a mouthful, has a stunning location next to the River Arno.
+The small church features a variety of towers, gables, and niches.
 The church’s name is thanks to the crown of thorns of Jesus that was kept here – a thorn is spina in Italian.
 Visiting this church is a quick and easy thing you can do in Pisa.
 And it’s cute, so it’s worth a few minutes of your time.

 Tip 8: Walk along the Arno river

 The Arno flows through Pisa.
-It is the longest river in Tuscany, it’s about 241 kilometers.
+It’s the longest river in Tuscany, measuring approximately 241 kilometers.
 Impressive buildings frame this wide river.
 There are huge villas and palaces to marvel at.

 Get even more out of your visit to Pisa – other things to do